NUS-FinTechLab/Reg-Guru/frontend/src/utils/api/README.md

 ## New Features Added

 ### 🆕 Smart Sidebar with Saved Queries
-- Displays recent saved queries in the chat sidebar
+- Displays recent chat history entries in the sidebar
 - Search functionality to filter through queries
-- Click any saved query to start a new chat with that question
+- Click any chat history entry to resume the associated conversation
 - Loading skeletons while fetching data
 - Empty state when no queries exist